Saturday, September 13, 2025

 0

-Roger gets Kirk Johnstone from @Onthetrowel to look at a monocouche K Rend plaster disaster..
+Roger gets Kirk Johnstone from On The Trowel to look at a monocouche K Rend plaster disaster..

 Struggling with plastering challenges?
-Roger and Kirk dive deep common plaster disasters faced during render repairs, focusing on problems like cracking, discolouration, and texture mismatches.
+Roger and Kirk dive deep into common plaster disasters faced during render repairs, focusing on problems like cracking, discolouration, and texture mismatches.

 We discuss the notorious difficulties of working with monocouche render like K Rend, and how to navigate the minefield of patching up imperfections.
 Learn why colours like grey make blending harder and why beginners might find white a better choice for smoother finishes.

-The video emphasizes the importance of preparation, detailing steps such as removing obstacles, applying the right bead sizes, and using essential tools like eye bars for scraping.
+The video emphasises the importance of preparation, detailing steps such as removing obstacles, applying the right bead sizes, and using essential tools like eye bars for scraping.
 It also explores advanced techniques to avoid visible texture mismatches and ensure seamless blending, even for tough jobs.
 The insights shared here will elevate your plastering skills, whether it’s about brushing or pressure-washing walls to clean off dust or addressing the proper curing time for scraping renders.

 Buy Your Pre Worn In Plasterers Trowel Here